 The Communications Plan for the DCRP will use existing communications procedures.

 NESO will lead on all communications relating to a DCRP event.
 This will include hosting a national press conference and publishing information on its social media channels (including LinkedIn and X).
-All communications will be coordinated with the Energy Networks Association (ENA) and will utilise the www.powercut105.com website.
+All communications will be co-ordinated with the Energy Networks Association (ENA) and will utilise the www.powercut105.com website.